TacTechWebdesign/C-Sharp_and_.Net_Framework/README.md

 TWENTY ONE: -This project is a classic game of Twenty One.
 The user is first asked their name and their bet, and cards are then dealt and displayed to the dealer and the player, starting a tradional game of Blackjack.

-EXERCISES: -This are all exercises Assignments.
+EXERCISES: -These are all exercises Assignments.